Aortic TEVAR Fellowship

 - Possessing vascular catheter skills

-- Having Endovascular facilities at your own centre
+- Having Endovascular facilities at your home centre

-- Being able to perform endovascular procedures at your own centre once the skills have been acquired
+- Being able to perform endovascular procedures at your home centre once the skills have been acquired

 - Curriculum Vitae (CV)

-- Letter of interest detailing the way in which you meet the above application criteria, along with your career aspirations, as well as how you believe the Fellowship will impact your career
+- Letter of interest detailing the way in which you meet the application criteria, your career aspirations along with your how you are in a position to apply the skills and knowledge obtained during the Fellowship in your own centre

 - Letter of support from head of training/department